stark-cad/stark/README.md

 ![img](icons/logo.png)

-<a id="org82d2260"></a>
+<a id="orge4c7e4b"></a>

 # STARK

-STARK is a prototype system for computer augmented design.
-It is intended to offer designers powerful capabilities that are not currently available, and it will serve as a malleable substrate for work in many domains.
+STARK is a system for computer augmented design, meant to offer designers capabilities that are not currently available.
+It will serve as a malleable tool for creative work in many domains.
 The first target use cases are mechanical and electrical engineering.

-Much of STARK's behavior is defined in a custom scripting language called Sail, which is a purpose-built Lisp dialect.
-In its current state, STARK consists of a Sail interpreter coupled with a rendering engine built directly out of Vulkan primitives using `gfx-hal`.
-At runtime, multiple interpreter stacks run in parallel to execute the main scripts, get user input, and send draw calls to be rendered.
+Much of STARK's behavior is defined in a purpose-built Lisp dialect called Sail.
+STARK consists of a Sail interpreter coupled with a low level rendering engine.
+At runtime, interpreter components run in parallel to execute the main scripts, get user input, and send draw calls to be rendered.

-At its first public release, STARK can be used as a Sail REPL and / or a 2D line drawing and diagramming application.
-This is only the beginning of the graphical capabilities STARK will offer, but it demonstrates the feasibility and interoperability of its core systems (context, interpreter, and renderer).
-Diagrams may be drawn using the mouse or keyboard alone, both in combination, or with Sail code.
+At its first public release, STARK is a line drawing and diagramming application with a Sail REPL built in.
+This is the first of many graphical capabilities STARK will offer, and it demonstrates interoperability between its core systems (context, interpreter, and renderer).
+Diagrams may be drawn using Sail code, the mouse or keyboard alone, or both together.

-<a id="org462a293"></a>
+<a id="orgc141864"></a>

 ## Caution